Success parade as former students return to inspire another new wave of engineers

-Since the Scarborough Business Ambassadors and engineers Unison started the event, it has attracted more than 33,000 students, inspiring a future workforce into skill-based careers covering science, design, technology, engineering and mathematics.
+Since the Ambassadors and engineers Unison started the event, it has attracted more than 33,000 students, inspiring a future workforce into skill-based careers covering science, design, technology, engineering and mathematics.

-The packed event will attract more than 2,000 young people aged from seven to 19, from schools across the coast and beyond.
+The 12th anniversary event will attract more than 2,000 young people aged from seven to 19, from schools across the coast and beyond.

 - Hands-on activities in the ‘Employer Zone,’ delivered by leading businesses